miguehm/drawer_pico/README.md

 ## You will need...

-- Basic knowledges about Python and electronic circuits.
+- Basic knowledges about Python and SSD1306 basic usage with Raspberry Pi Pico
 - Raspberry Pi Pico.
 - SSD1306 128x64 0.9".
 - Protoboard.